 Our eye emergency department provides treatment for all emergency eye injuries.

-The eye emergency department is separate from the main emergency department in the hospital and you need a referral letter from your GP or Optician to attend the eye emergency department.
+The eye emergency department is separate from the main emergency department in the hospital and you need a referral letter from your GP to attend the eye emergency department.

-From Monday to Friday between 8am and 4pm, you can attend the eye emergency department with a referral letter from your GP or Optician.
+From Monday to Friday between 8am and 4pm, you can attend the eye emergency department with a referral letter from your GP.
 Outside of these hours, your GP will need to contact the on-call eye emergency doctor to discuss your emergency eye injury before they can refer you to the hospital.

 GPs can find referral information for emergency services on our GP & Hospital Referral page here.

 Statutory emergency department charges apply.
 Please see our hospital payments and charges information here.

 -A snack and drink, particularly if you are diabetic